-This fried shrimp recipe is for shrimp with a light, but crispy coating.
-Using cracker meal or corn meal makes it a southern favorite that everyone loves.
+This easy fried shrimp recipe gives you shrimp with a light, but crispy coating.
+Using cornmeal or cracker meal makes it a southern favorite.

 What’s different about “southern style” fried shrimp?